Where am I?

 Teaching roles

-Until recently, I was the programme director at the University of Stirling for our BSc degrees in Marine Biology (Hons) and Aquaculture (Hons), which I have recently passed on.
-I am currently the postgraduate chief examiner for MSc and PGCert programmes in the Institute of Aquaculture.
-For a number of years I was the divisional director of learning and teaching.
+I am currently the postgraduate chief examiner for BSc programmes in the Institute of Aquaculture.
+For a number of years I was the divisional director of learning and teaching and programme director for BSc Marine Biology and BSc Aquaculture, as well as postgraduate chief examiner.

 Professional links